Putting a password on your WordPress page helps you have specific users visit your WordPress website.

 Once you are done with configuring the plugin, make sure you click on Save Changes.

-To password protect your WordPress categories with Password Protected Categories plugin, follow the steps below:
+To password protect your WordPress categories with the Password Protected Categories plugin, follow the steps below:

 From your WordPress dashboard click on Posts and then Categories.
 In the opened page, you can enter your category and slug.